St. Peter's Episcopal Church (Perth Amboy, New Jersey)

 St. Peter's Episcopal Church is a historic church at Rector and Gordon Streets in Perth Amboy, Middlesex County, New Jersey.
 It is the oldest Episcopal parish in New Jersey and contains the oldest extant gravestone in New Jersey.
-The church building, built from 1849 to 1852 in Gothic style, was added to the National Register of Historic Places on May 12, 1977 for its significance in religion.
+The church building, built from 1849 to 1852 in Gothic style, was added to the National Register of Historic Places on May 12, 1977, for its significance in religion.

 History

 The congregation was organized in 1680 when 12 Church of England communicants designated themselves the Congregation of St. Peter's Episcopal Church.
 They erected a church using the foundation of an abandoned courthouse.
 That site is not far from the current church.
 In 1706, Anne, Queen of Great Britain presented the parish with a set of communion silver that is still extant.

 They received a royal charter in 1718 from George I of Great Britain.

 The second building on the site was built in 1722 and was destroyed by a fire.

 In 1770 Governor William Franklin was a vestryman in the congregation.

 During the American Revolution colonial soldiers built a redoubt behind the church to defend town against attacks from the British and Loyalist troops across the Arthur Kill in Staten Island.

 The first black man to vote in America, Thomas Mundy Peterson, was a member of the church and was buried in the church graveyard.
 He voted in the Perth Amboy, New Jersey mayoral election on March 31, 1870.
-That was one day after adoption of the 15th Amendment to the United States Constitution.
+That was one day after adoption of the Fifteenth Amendment to the United States Constitution.